 Typically a 2:1 honours degree in psychology or related discipline.

 Students will amass a portfolio of work collating their acquisition of professional skills.
-The composition of this portfolio to be agreed with the course organiser but will include four items such as: a written CV, a conference poster, a written scientific paper, a spoken research presentation (required), a Web-based home page, a draft grant application, an academic book review.
+The composition of this portfolio will include four items including a spoken research presentation (required); a CV or a Web-based home page; and two from the following: a conference poster, a written scientific paper, a draft grant application.

 Main Assessment In: December